Tips for Keeping Culture and Engagement in a Hybrid Workforce

-As COVID-19 continues to disrupt the world, financial institutions are—and have been—transitioning employees to a virtual workforce.
+Financial institutions are—and have been—transitioning employees to various versions of a hybrid workforce.

-For thousands, this transition will be the first time working from home (WFH).
-Working remotely creates unique challenges for managers to maintain employee engagement, business activities and productivity.
+One aspect of the hybrid model, working remotely, creates unique challenges for managers to maintain employee engagement, business activities and productivity.
 What typically occurred in the office in-person, still needs to occur but must now be done virtually, even as employees balance other household pressures and distractions related to spouses, children who are home due to school closures, and even relatives and friends who need care.

 Daily Team Meetings